Hyperbolicity, automorphic forms and Siegel modular varieties: Introduction

 Any complex space $Y$ can be equipped with an intrinsic pseudo-distance $d_Y$, the Kobayashi pseudo-distance \cite{kob}.
 It is the largest pseudo-distance such that every holomorphic map $f: \Delta \to Y$ from the unit disc, equipped with the Poincar\'e metric, is distance decreasing.

 Recall \cite{kob} that a complex space $Y$ is said to be (Kobayashi) hyperbolic modulo $W \subset Y$ if for every pair of distinct points $p,q$ of $Y$ we have $d_Y(p,q)>0$ unless both are contained in $W$.
-In the case where $W=\emptyset$, Brody's lemma gives a criterion for hyperbolicity: $Y$ is hyperbolic if and only if there is no non-constant entire curves $f: \bC \to Y$.
+In the case where $Y$ is compact and $W=\emptyset$, Brody's lemma gives a criterion for hyperbolicity: $Y$ is hyperbolic if and only if there are no curves $f: \bC \to Y$.

-In the case where $W \neq \emptyset$, we do not know any Brody's criterion for hyperbolicity modulo $W$.
-It is still an open question if Brody hyperbolicity modulo $W$ implies Kobayashi hyperbolicity modulo $W$.
-The reason is that the classical Brody's lemma does not give any precision about where the entire curve is.
+In the case where $W \neq \emptyset$, we do not know an analogue of Brody's criterion for hyperbolicity modulo $W$.
+It is not known whether $Y$ is necessarily hyperbolic modulo $W$ if it is Brody hyperbolic modulo $W$ i.e. every entire curve $f: \bC \to Y$ has image in $W$.
+The reason is that the classical Brody's lemma does not provide any information on the image of the entire curve.

 In this article, we investigate hyperbolic properties of compactifications of quotients of bounded symmetric domains by arithmetic groups.
 It is well known that such quotients may be far from being hyperbolic, as rational Hilbert modular surfaces show.